Derived autoequivalences of length 2 flops via GIT: Introduction

 so that when $n = 1$ we have the Atiyah flop, and the Pagoda flop when $n > 1$.
 There is a sheaf $\mathcal{E} := \mathcal{E}_n$ obtained by taking $\mathcal{E}_1 := \sheaf_C(-1)$ and $\mathcal{E}_{i + 1} := Cone(\mathcal{E}_{i}[-1] \to \sheaf_C(-1))$.
 This sheaf is the universal deformation of $\sheaf_C(-1)$ over the algebra $\CC[t]/t^n$.
 The autoequivalence can then be written as the cone on the map

-To generalise this, Donovan-Wemyss considered the non-commutative deformations of $\sheaf_C$ \cite{dw-noncomm-def}.
+To generalise this, Donovan--Wemyss considered the non-commutative deformations of $\sheaf_C$ \cite{dw-noncomm-def}.
 They found the associated deformation functor to be representable, giving a sheaf $\mathcal{E}$ deforming $\sheaf_C(-1)$ over a finite-dimensional algebra $\Acon$ called the contraction algebra.
 One can then twist around this sheaf by taking the cone on the map

 For all lengths, this gives the monodromy action around the first equatorial puncture.
 For successive punctures we can play a similar game, but with certain thickenings of $C$ \cite{dwskms}.
 These thickenings define $N$ sheaves $S_i$ supported set-theoretically on $C$, each of which yields an autoequivalence.
 There is a set of algebras $A_i$ controlling the deformations of $S_i$, which can be computed explicitly using successive tilting bundles $\mathcal{V}_i$ on $X$.
 Each $A_i$ is a quotient of the algebra $\End_{X}(\mathcal{V}_i)$, and we have functors